 Twenty years in a blink of an eye!
 This is how I felt reading the message from my provider about the dopamino.com age.

-I vividly remembered twenty years ago!
+I vividly remember twenty years ago!
 The first fast connection, the sound of the old 56kb modem, and the first MP3 file downloaded from Napster.
 But the brighter memory is about the dawn of the “Californian garage” myth.
-I lived in Rome and avidly read of illuminated folks locked into a garage somewhere around San Francisco building incredible stuff.
+I lived in Rome and avidly read of illuminated folks locked into a garage around San Francisco building incredible stuff.
 Of course, according to those articles, each product would be a game-changer for the related industry.

 This exploration attitude brought me to design digital experiences as a “doer” and a “planner” within a couple of decades.
 I learned so many lessons from the countless design challenges and the various business environments I encountered on my way.
 I have bounced back and forth between the consumer and enterprise industries.
 Although unplanned, I am very thankful for this career path.